jazzysnake/mav-delay-eda/README.md

 repository aims to find the causes and show the trends in the delays.
 Made for the Big Data course of Budapest University of Technology and Economics*

+## Goal of the analysis

+With our analysis we aim to provide a unique look into:

+- General delay statistics
+- Trends in delays
+- Causes of delays
+- Problematic areas

 ## Data origin

 Two data sources were used in the analysis:

 - Delay cause data
 - Train location and delay data

 The first source was obtained by scraping the public MAV webpage starting from 2022.10.05.
 The second source was given to us by u/gaborauth on reddit, who made a great